Â鶹´«Ã½

 Choose three from the eight marine education modules below to create your custom three-hour field trip.

-coastal reptilesStudents learn about box turtles, terrapins, alligators and non-venomous snakes of South Mississippi.
-Students get to touch and hold our live specimens, lab specimens and artifacts in the classroom laboratory and learn how humans impact local wildlife.
+coastal reptilesStudents learn about indigenous turtles, terrapins, alligators, and snakes of South Mississippi.
+Students interact with lab specimens and artifacts in the classroom laboratory and learn how humans impact local wildlife.
 Educators start with the classification of cold-blooded reptiles and teach what physical characteristics distinguish crocodiles from alligators and sea turtles from tortoises.
-Participants gain knowledge about snake biology and learn the differences between non-venomous and venomous snakes.
+Participants will learn the biology of various reptiles, including the differences between non-venomous and venomous snakes.

 coastal habitatsWhen the MEC team began their journey to create a "best-in-class" marine education center, professionals surveyed the entire area on Davis Bayou cataloging trees, habitats, and resident animal populations.
 The site features tidal marshes, maritime forests, coastal bayous and a forested Bayhead.
-Participants head out to the trails to visit the unique habitats, observing varieties of plants, birds, and other animals, learning techniques and characteristics to distinguish one habitat from another.
+Participants venture to the Osprey Point Interpretive Trail to visit unique habitats, observe varieties of plants, birds, and animals, and learn about the characteristics that distinguish one habitat from another.

-plankton and copepodsÂ鶹´«Ã½ researchers are leaders in the field of cultivating copepods critical for feeding newly hatched fry in aquaculture systems.
+plankton and copepodsÂ鶹´«Ã½ researchers are leaders in the field of cultivating copepods that are critical food sources for newly hatched fish in aquaculture systems.
 Students begin the session with a walk to the bayou and pulling a net to collect plankton.
-Returning to the laboratory classroom, students examine their collected specimens under microscopes, identifying copepods, zooplankton, phytoplankton, holoplankton, and meroplankton.
-Participants gain an understanding of the importance of plankton in the food web and how variations in populations can impact the food chain in a coastal environmental system.
+Returning to the laboratory classroom, students examine collected specimens under microscopes, identify zooplankton, phytoplankton, holoplankton, and meroplankton, and learn the differences between them.
+Participants gain an understanding of the importance of plankton in the food web and how changes in populations can impact the food chain in a coastal environmental system.

 dichotomous keyMarine educators created a dichotomous key featuring local species to teach about taxonomy and classification and to help students learn the techniques to distinguish organisms.
 Educators demonstrate observation and identification techniques to aid in the critical thinking process to identify and evaluate morphological differences of fish, crabs, clams, snails and other organisms to their taxonomic level.